AdaCore/ada_coding_standards/source/guidelines/concurrency/con03_avoid_shared_variables_for_inter-task_communication.rst

 Notes
 """""""

-GNATcheck can detect violations via the Volatile_Objects_Without_Address_Clauses rule.
-SPARK and CodePeer can also detect conflicting access to unprotected variables.
+In additon to GNATcheck, SPARK and CodePeer can also detect conflicting access to unprotected variables.